raspberrypilearning/get-started-pico-w/en/step_4.md

 ---
 def open_socket(ip):
     # Open a socket
---- /code ---

---- /task ---

-To open a socket you need to provide the IP address, and a port number.
-Port numbers are used by computers to identify where requests should be sent.
-For instance port `80` is normally used for web traffic.
-Stardew Valley uses port `24642` when you're playing a multiplayer game.
-As you are setting up a web server you will be using port `80`

---- task ---

-Add code to your function to create an address for your socket.

---- code ---
----
-language: python
-filename: web_server.py
-line_numbers: true
-line_number_start: 25
-line_highlights: 27
----
-def open_socket(ip):
-    # Open a socket
     address = (ip, 80)

+try:
+    connect()
+except KeyboardInterrupt:
+    machine.reset()
 --- /code ---

 --- /task ---

 --- task ---

-Now you can create your socket, and then have it listen for requests on port `80`.
+Now create your socket, and then have it listen for requests on port `80`.
 Don't forget to call your function at the bottom of your code.

 --- code ---
 ---